 Easy to use: fill, press, drink.
-Removes harmful bacteria, protozoa, and viruses from water sources.
+Removes harmful bacteria, protozoa, and viruses.
 Nifty design for a cup-like drinking experience unlike competing brands.

 Pushing down the filter takes strength.
 Is not as light-weight as claimed.
 Expensive.